-People can tell when you’re smiling just by the sound of your voice – it comes across in your tone and intonation.
+People can tell when you’re smiling just by the sound of your voice – it comes across in your intonation.
 When you smile, they hear a happy and competent person on the other end of the line.

 Smiling naturally puts you in a better mood.